Welcome to Walbrook Ward

 The brook played a very important role in the Roman London.
 The stream started in what is now Finsbury and flowed through the centre of the walled city, bringing a supply of fresh water whilst carrying waste away to the River Thames.

-During Roman times it was also used for transport, with the limit of navigation some 200m from the Thames.
-It was there the Romans built a port and temple to Mithras on the west bank of the stream now situated under the new Bloomberg building.
+During Roman times The River Walbrook was also used for transport, with the limit of navigation some 200m from the Thames.

 Further details about the Ward of Walbrook can be found here.